-The 2019 Gathering will take place at Techny Towers in Northbrook, Il from July 11-13.
+The 2019 Gathering took place at Techny Towers in Northbrook, Il from July 11-13.

 The Ekklesia Project began twenty years ago as an attempt to foster a network of friendships among communities that see the church as a politics, not merely as a social body that might choose to be involved in politics.
 The church as politics means rather than trying to make the church relevant to social issues of the day, as defined by the actions of the state, we practice faithfulness to the gospel by gathering through grace as Christ’s Body, knowing that our doing that is the greatest service we can offer to the world.
 We practice a politics of peace that is centered on Christ, not merely on support for elected officials whose positions are somewhat less repugnant.